click for full size

 The respective cores of the twin galaxies are the orange blobs, left and right of image center, crisscrossed by filaments of dark dust.
 A wide band of chaotic dust, called the overlap region, stretches between the cores of the two galaxies.
 The sweeping spiral-like patterns, traced by bright blue star clusters, shows the result of a firestorm of star birth activity which was triggered by the collision.

 This natural-color image is a composite of four separately filtered images taken with the Wide Field Planetary Camera 2(WFPC2), on January 20, 1996.
-Resolution is 15 light-years per pixel (picture element).
+Resolution is 15 light-years per pixel.